rolandyuwy/tp/docs/UserGuide.md

 ### Listing all food items : `list`

-Shows a list of all food items in the food inventory.
+Shows a list of all food items in the food inventory, which lets you have an overview of the food inventory.

 Format: `list`

 ### Searching for a food item: `find`

-Searches for food items in the inventory with descriptions matching any of the given keywords.
+Searches for food items in the inventory with descriptions matching any of the given keywords, so that you can find a specific food item, or a group of food items easily.

 Format: `find [d/DESCRIPTION [MORE_DESCRIPTIONS]...] [p/PRIORITY] [e/EXPIRY DATE] [t/TAG]...`